TimPurdum/timpurdum.github.io/TimPurdum.Dev.Source/Content/Posts/2025-12-21-over-the-river.md

 ```

-Click the "Where Am I?" button and the map zooms to your current location.
+Click the "Where Am I?" button or the LocateWidget itself, and the map zooms to your current location.
 Simple, effective, and free with GeoBlazor Core.

 This approach is great for:
 - "Check-in" style updates